bthiru005c/iris_cloud_code/README.md

 	Property          Type       Description
 	----------------------------------------------------------------------------------------------
-	app_domain        string     (MANDATORY) Application domain (Ex: xfinityvoice.comcast.com,....) event_type        string     (MANDATORY) This event is the key executing a specific script data              string     (OPTIONAL) Possibly a stringified JSON - serves as input to the script to be executed
+	app_domain        string     (MANDATORY) Application domain (Ex: xfinityvoice.comcast.com,....) event_type        string     (MANDATORY) This event in combination with the app_domain acts as a trigger to execute a custom JS script
+	data              string     (OPTIONAL) Possibly a stringified JSON - serves as input to the script to be executed
 ```